Explore the beauty and impact of some of our recent projects.

 With just one project we can reverse the environmental impact of years of commuting for the average person.

-By utilizing what has traditionally been considered “waste wood” we help to sequester CO2ME.
+By utilizing what has traditionally been considered “waste wood” we help to sequester carbon.

 The environmental impact of using Carbon Smart Wood to power your home - or just your phone.